 Look what they’ve done to my Hall Fame, ma.

-The voters turned it into the Hall of Very Good.
-Then, boom, out of nowhere, Harold Baines received a Hall pass with 2,866 hits, 384 home runs, 1,628 RBI, zero Gold Gloves and zero World Series titles.
+Out of nowhere, Harold Baines received a Hall pass with 2,866 hits, 384 home runs, 1,628 RBI, zero Gold Gloves and zero World Series titles.
 Now it’s the Hall of Kinda Good.

 Far worse, suspected steroids-users have seen their vote totals rise up, up, up, while the ages of the voters and their attention to history and precedent have gone down, down, down.
-A few cheaters even sneaked into Cooperstown.
+A few cheaters even snuck into Cooperstown.

 Now compare those developments to the stated Baseball Writers Association of America standard: "Voting shall be based upon the player's record, playing ability, integrity, sportsmanship, character and contributions to the team(s) on which the player played."